 - 1.1 The Cambridgeshire Risk Strategy and Risk Register were reviewed and approved by the Pension Fund Committee on 28th March 2019.
 Following this approval, the Pension Fund Board have reviewed the risks facing the Fund on a quarterly basis and the Pension Fund Committee have reviewed on a bi-annual basis.
 This report is a continuation of the review process to ensure the risk register remains up to date and relevant. - 1.2 This supports the Pension Regulator's Code of Practice 14 Governance and administration of public service pension schemes with regards to monitoring and reviewing risks.
-This code of practice can be found at the following link: https://www.thepensionsregulator.gov.uk/en/document-library/codes-of-practice/code-14-public-service-pension-code-of-practice - 2.
-Review of the Cambridgeshire Pension Fund Risk Register - 2.1 Officers of the Fund have reviewed the risk register and have identified the following additions for clarity on the register - Pension Fund systems and data may not be secure and appropriately maintained including cyber risk (risk 13) the word "annual" has been inserted into the cyber training mitigation to demonstrate continual updated knowledge in this area. - Actual experience materially differs from actuarial assumptions used at each valuation (risk 13) an additional control has been added "Probability based/stochastic modelling techniques are used by the Fund Actuary to reduce the reliance on deterministic assumptions". - Failure to assess and monitor the financial strength of an employer covenant to ensure employer liabilities are met in conjunction with the Fund Actuary/specialist advisors (risk 21) - has had the risk descriptor updated to demonstrate informed decisions "in conjunction with Fund Actuary/specialist advisor"
+This code of practice can be found here. - 2.
+Review of the Cambridgeshire Pension Fund Risk Register - 2.1 The risk register was last reviewed in February 2021 and was updated to reflect mitigations to help reduce the risk of pension scams and cybercrime.
+Upon this review, Officers have refined the wording on some of the existing risks and added five controls as shown in the table below -